InteractiveComputerGraphics/splashsurf/README.md

       --mt-files=<off|on>          Enable multithreading to process multiple input files in parallel (NOTE: Currently, the subdomain-grid domain decomposition approach and some post-processing functions including interpolation do not have sequential versions and therefore do not work well with this option enabled) [default: off] [possible values: off, on]
       --mt-particles=<off|on>      Enable multithreading for a single input file by processing chunks of particles in parallel [default: on] [possible values: off, on]
   -n, --num-threads <NUM_THREADS>  Set the number of threads for the worker thread pool
+      --simd=<off|on>              Enable vectorization of some computations using SIMD instructions (requires CPU with AVX2 or NEON support).
+Note that vectorization is currently only available in single precision (f32) mode [default: on] [possible values: off, on]

 Domain decomposition parameters:
       --subdomain-grid=<off|on>